hiranmayv/DevelopingDataProducts/index.md

 --- .class #id

 ## Prediction Algorithm

-Prediction will be done using Linear Discriminant Analysis.
+Prediction will be done using a model based on Linear Discriminant Analysis.
 The table below shows the result of prediction vs actual Species on the test data set.
 The accuracy rate of prediction is high.

 ```